-- We believe the Bible to be the only inspired, infallible, authoritative Word of God in the original text and the only rule of faith and practice.
-Il Timothy 3:16-17. - 2.
-We believe that there is one God, eternally existent in three persons; Father, Son, and Holy Spirit.
-Matthew 28:19; II Corinthians 13:14. - 3.
-We believe that the universe originated by the creative act of God as revealed in Holy Scripture, and that the form of every kind of life was fixed at the time of its creation.
-Genesis 1:1; John 1:1-3. - 4.
-We believe in the deity and humanity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His visible return in power and glory.
-Colossians 1:13-20. - 5.
-We believe that all men are lost and sinful, and that salvation is received by the grace of God through personal faith in the Lord Jesus Christ and by the act of regeneration of life by the Holy Spirit.
-Romans 3:23-26; Titus 3:5. - 6.
-We believe that the Lord Jesus Christ is the only mediator between God and Man.
-I Timothy 2:5. - 7.
-We believe in the ministry of the Holy Spirit, by who's indwelling the Christian is enabled to live a godly life.
-Romans 8:9. - 8.
-We believe in the bodily resurrections of both the saved and the lost; they that are saved unto the resurrection of eternal life, and they that are lost unto the resurrection of eternal damnation.
-John 5:24-25, 28-29. - 9.
-We believe in the spiritual unity of all believers in the Lord Jesus Christ through the power of the Holy Spirit as established in the Bible.
-John 17:20-23; I Corinthians 12:12-13.
+- 1. We believe the Bible to be the only inspired, infallible, authoritative Word of God in the original text and the only rule of faith and practice (2 Timothy 3:16-17). - 2.
+We believe that there is one God eternally existent in three persons: Father, Son, and Holy Spirit (Matthew 28:19; 2 Corinthians 13:14). - 3.
+We believe that the universe originated by the creative act of God as revealed in Holy Scripture and that the form of every kind of life was fixed at the time of its creation (Genesis 1:1; John 1:1-3). - 4.
+We believe in the deity and humanity of our Lord Jesus Christ, in His virgin birth, in His sinless life, in His shed blood, in His bodily resurrection, in His ascension to the right hand of the Father, and in His visible return in power and glory (Colossians 1:13-20). - 5.
+We believe that all men are lost and sinful, and that salvation is received by the grace of God through personal faith in the Lord Jesus Christ and by the act of regeneration of life by the Holy Spirit (Romans 3:23-26; Titus 3:5). - 6.
+We believe that the Lord Jesus Christ is the only mediator between God and man (1 Timothy 2:5). - 7.
+We believe in the ministry of the Holy Spirit by whose indwelling the Christian is enable to live a godly life (Romans 8:9). - 8.
+We believe in the bodily resurrections of both the saved and the lost: they that are saved unto the resurrection of eternal life and they that are lost unto the resurrection of eternal damnation (John 5:24-25, 28-29). - 9.
+We believe in the spiritual unity of all believers in the Lord Jesus Christ through the power of the Holy Spirit as established in the Bible (John 17:20-23; 1 Corinthians 12:12-13). - 10.
+We believe that support and participation in the task of fulfilling the Great Commission is the responsibility of all believers in our Lord Jesus Christ.
+(Matthew 28:19-20). - 11.
+We believe that marriage is a gift from God and it should be treated as an exclusive covenant commitment.
+We believe that God intends for sexual intimacy to occur only between one biological man and one biological woman who are married to each other (1 Corinthians 6:18, 7:2-5; Hebrews 13:4).
+We believe that God's command is that there be no sexual intimacy outside of, or apart from, the man-woman marriage relationship.